Sertifi

 What are the systems, channels and touchpoints involved?

-This ecosystem shows how a signer completes a digital agreement from start to finish, including both signing and payment.
-Inputs from senders, internal teams, and document templates shape what the signer is asked to do, while the platform guides them through reviewing, clarifying, signing, and submitting payment in a single flow.
+This ecosystem documents how a signer completes a full cycle of digital agreements from start to finish, including both signing and payment.
+Senders, internal teams and document templates provide inputs that determine what the signer should do, and the platform leads the signer through reviewing, clarifying, signing and submitting payment in one flow.
 Behind the scenes, connected systems update records and confirm completion, allowing the signer to finish confidently with minimal friction.

 What are the steps the signer has to take?

-This journey map captures how a signer moves from receiving an invitation to completing a digital agreement and payment.
-The experience begins with trust and clarity—recognizing the sender and feeling confident opening the document—then shifts to focused review and guided signing.
-Clear cues, visible security signals, and simple next steps reduce friction as the signer completes required actions.
+This journey map shows the process of a signer from receiving an invitation to finalizing a digital agreement and payment.
+It starts with trust and clarity — being able to see the sender and feel confident opening the document — then transitions to targeted review and guided signing.
+Clear cues, visible security signals, and simple next steps reduce friction once the signer does the needed things.
 The journey ends with immediate confirmation and receipt, reinforcing confidence that the process is complete and the agreement was handled securely.

 Who are the people we are designing for?